-

 Physical Characteristics

-- Tail is about half the length of the body and thick at the base, tapering to a thin tip.
+- The tail is about half the length of the body and thick at the base, tapering to a thin tip.

 - Coloration may vary depending on geography, weather and temperament.

-- Head is brown, grey or dark yellow in color.
+- The Head is brown, grey or dark yellow in color.

-- Body has generally neutral coloration to camouflage with desert environments.
+- The body has generally neutral coloration to camouflage with desert environments.

-- Female and young are lighter in color than male.
+- Females and young are lighter in color than males.

-- Male is slightly larger in size and heavier than female, typically with a broader head.
+- Males are slightly larger in size and heavier than females, typically with a broader head.

 - Average length of 6.4 inches (16.2 cm).